Ashu999/subReddit-sort-django/readme.md

-# Sort List of subreddits based on no. their subscribers
+# Sort List of subreddits based on no. of subscribers

 ##### Use Case: To create Multi-reddits in such a way that if you sort by Top, You won't see posts from just high subsribers subreddit.